13 Places to Get Free Furniture for Your Home

 Saving money with free furniture is like finding free money.
 And who doesn’t love that?
-There are lots of ways to furnish your home for free, whether through finding discarded furniture, repurposing what you already own, or buying used.
+There are lots of ways to furnish your home for free, whether through finding discarded furniture or repurposing what you already own.

 Craigslist is one of the most popular ways to find furniture online.
 Anyone can post an ad selling used furniture.
 Typically, you’ll find ads from people moving or cleaning out their homes, and the prices are reasonable.
 Sometimes, you’ll even find offers for free furniture.

 If you’re going to take advantage of Craigslist to get free furniture, be prepared to do the heavy lifting yourself.
 You’ll probably have to pick up the items and load them into your car.
 Make sure you have access to a vehicle large enough to hold them all before responding to the ad.

 Finally, follow basic internet safety rules.
 Go with a friend.
 If you can’t, let someone know where you’re going and make plans to check in with them at a specific time after picking up the furniture.
 Always try to meet during the day, in public if possible.
 If something about the post or the poster seems off, listen to your gut.